Wei-Xia/NYCMuseum/README.md

 ```
 You may need to validate your session again if any error message pops up.

-Finally, you can run `npm install` to install npm packages.
+Finally, you can run `npm install` to install npm packages successfully.

 To run the project in production mode:
 ```